A Survey on 3D Gaussian Splatting: Performance Comparison

 \section{Performance Comparison}

-In this section, we provide more empirical evidence by presenting the performance of several 3D GS algorithms that we previously discussed.
+In this section, we provide empirical evidence by presenting the performance of several 3D GS algorithms previously discussed.
 The diverse applications of 3D GS across numerous tasks, coupled with the custom-tailored algorithmic designs for each task, render a uniform comparison of all 3D GS algorithms across a single task or dataset impracticable.
 For comprehensiveness, we provide a collection of representative datasets in Table~\ref{tbl:dataset} Following the taxonomy outlined Fig.~\ref{fig_structure}.
 Due to the limited space, we have chosen several representative tasks for an in-depth performance evaluation.
-The performance scores are primarily sourced from the original papers, except where indicated otherwise. \redtext{We also maintain a \href{https://github.com/guikunchen/3DGS-Benchmarks}{Github repository} for this section.}
+The performance scores are primarily sourced from the original papers, except where indicated otherwise.

+Quantitative results (\eg, PSNR) can vary noticeably across implementations and hyperparameters (\eg, densification schedules and pruning resets), even on the same dataset.
+Since exhaustively enumerating these settings is beyond the scope of this survey, we link the original codebases and configurations in our \href{https://github.com/guikunchen/3DGS-Benchmarks}{benchmark repository} to support reproducibility.
+Likewise, memory and storage footprint are important practical factors but are highly benchmark-dependent, varying with the dataset/scene (\eg, scale, duration, texture complexity, and number of views), the target quality, and implementation choices.
+Consequently, GS methods may exhibit either smaller or larger VRAM/storage than NeRF baselines depending on the dataset and the chosen capacity.
+We therefore provide the same \href{https://github.com/guikunchen/3DGS-Benchmarks}{repository} to help readers reproduce and inspect footprint-quality trade-offs under specific datasets/settings of interest.